This page contains technical documentation and related information on the Current Population Survey (CPS).

-Population controls are independent estimates of population used to weight the CPS sample results.
-The CPS population controls are developed by the U.S. Census Bureau.
+Population controls are independent estimates of population used to weight the CPS sample results to reflect the civilian noninstitutional population age 16 and older.

-The Census Bureau reviews and adjusts the CPS population controls every year.
-BLS introduces the annual population control adjustments into the CPS estimates beginning with the January data.
+BLS incorporates the annual population control adjustments into the CPS estimates with data for January.

 Labor force and employment research series smoothed for population control adjustments